 Our wholly-owned subsidiaries Tingverken AB and Tingverken Fastighets AB have their own boards.

 AMB’s auditors are elected by the AGM for a period of one year.
 Access Revision in Emmaboda was re-elected for one year at the 2020 AGM with Torbjörn Carlsnäs as auditor-in-charge.
 The company’s auditor reports his observations from the audit and is assessment of the Company’s internal controls to the Board as a whole.
-In addition to its regular audit duties, Deloitte assists primarily with reviews in connection with acquisitions and advice in accounting issues.
+In addition to its regular audit duties, Access assists primarily with reviews in connection with acquisitions and advice in accounting issues.